JFrog Platform Configuration

 [Default: false]

-Set to true if you'd like the token to be refreshable.
-A refresh token will also be returned in order to be used to generate a new token once it expires.
+to make the token refreshable.
+A refresh token is also returned to be used to generate a new token after expiration.

 --scope